 Operating profit at the chip business in the first quarter was 760 billion won, down 54 percent from a year earlier, the company said in the statement.
 That lagged behind the analysts’ estimate for 1.31 trillion won.

 The price of the benchmark DDR3 2-gigabit DRAM closed at $1.02 on April 26, compared with $1.95 a year earlier, according to data from Taipei-based DRAMeXchange, operator of Asia’s largest spot market for semiconductors.
 The Dynamic Random Access Memory, or DRAM, chip is the most common memory in laptops and computers.

-Falling chip prices pushed smaller Japanese competitor Elpida Memory Inc. into bankruptcy earlier this year, while Micron Technology Inc. (MU) reported a third consecutive quarterly loss in March.
+Falling chip prices pushed smaller Japanese competitor Elpida Memory Inc. into bankruptcy earlier this year, while Micron Technology Inc. (MU:US) reported a third consecutive quarterly loss in March.

 Samsung, the exclusive manufacturer of processors powering the iPhone and iPad, will benefit from rising sales of chips used in mobile devices, said Ahn Seong Ho, a Seoul-based analyst at Hanwha Securities Co.

 Samsung plans to invest $7 billion to build a factory in China producing NAND flash, a different type of memory widely used in smartphones and tablet computers.